Flag of Ireland

 Offered Fall, Spring, & Summer Terms

 Ireland is a charming country brimming with breathtaking scenery, music, and a rich and complex history.
 Dublin is a center for domestic business and is rapidly gaining popularity in the international business environment.
 Students have the opportunity to live in the capital of Ireland, while completing courses and an internship placement.
 This program is ideal for UF students pursuing a business major or minor, or non-business students interested in completing upper-division electives in a beautiful European city.
-Non-UF students may also apply.

 The City: Dublin, Ireland